 The other main kind of individual retirement account is the traditional IRA, and that can be a valuable savings vehicle for retirement, too.
 In contrast to the Roth IRA, the traditional IRA allows you to make contributions on a pre-tax basis, meaning you get a tax break this year on what you put in.
 At retirement (age 59 ½ or older), you’ll pay regular taxes on any withdrawals.

 The traditional IRA does have income limits, so that if you make too much you won’t be able to use pre-tax money to do so.
-But you can convert the account to a Roth IRA and get a tax advantage that way.
+But you can convert the account to a Roth IRA and get the Roth’s tax advantage that way.
 The traditional IRA has required minimum distributions in retirement.

 Those are a few of the key differences between the two IRAs – here’s the complete rundown.

 Because of its ability to shield taxes on earnings forever, the Roth IRA is one of the most popular retirement savings options.
-But don’t overlook the Roth IRA’s other valuable features, including no required minimum distributions and attractive estate planning benefits.
+But don’t overlook the Roth IRA’s other valuable features, including no required minimum distributions and attractive estate-planning benefits.